Code-Institute-Submissions/Milestone_project_1-7/README.md

 Images for the hero shots were used to create a striking effect that gains the users/visitors attention.
 Game logos were used to show what kind of games are offered on the webpage, because for users that play these games remember these images (logos) and though get a better understanding of the purpose of this website .

 ##### Wireframes
 A Desktop First approach was used for the design of the wireframes.
-This aproach was used because the webpage revolves around esport and gaming.
+This aproach was used because the webpage revolves around esports and gaming.
 Users likely use their desktops or notebooks to visit the site.
 Because most traffic nowadays comes from mobile users, work was provided to make sure that the website is repsonsive on all screen sizes.
  + Home Page Wireframe : [Desktop](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/lp_desktop.pdf)    [Mobile](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/lp_mobile.pdf)
  + Event Page Wireframe : [Desktop](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/event_desktop.pdf)    [Mobile](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/eventpage_mobile.pdf)
  + About Page Wireframe : [Desktop](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/about_us_desktop.pdf)    [Mobile](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/about_us_mobile.pdf)